EN

 5. I want to replace steel ropes with synthetic ones – which ropes should I use for replacement?
 Refer to .

 6. What does elongation (stretch) percentage mean?
 The elongation in our datasheets is a relative change of the length measured between “pre-tension” (10% of breaking strength) and “working tension” (30% of breaking strength).
+The elongation is almost linear between 10% and 70% of BS.

 7. I have dipoles rigged at about 42 m between much taller trees.
 These trees move a lot in the wind, so support ropes go through pulleys at each tree, tied down on one end and with a 100 lb weight on the other, but pull forces can be significantly greater when the wind is blowing and the rope moves back and forth a lot.
 Are any of your ropes suitable for this use?
 We suggest for this purpose Mastrant-Q 1/4" (6 mm) or Mastrant-P 3/16" (5 mm).
 Plus quality pulley with a larger sheave diameter and preferably with a needle (ball) bearing (for example, this one).
 You can also consider a system using elastic ropes designed for outdoor use.